 Lower Open Anticipated For Hong Kong Stock Market

-(RTTNews) - The Hong Kong stock market has alternated between positive and negative finishes through the last four trading days since the end of the two-day losing streak in which it had stumbled more than 330 points or 1.6 percent.
-The Hang Seng Index now rests just beneath the 21,870-point plateau and it's looking at another soft start again on Friday.
+(RTTNews) - The Hong Kong stock market has moved lower in three straight sessions, sinking almost 950 points or 4.3 percent along the way.
+The Hang Seng Index now rests just above the 21,065-point plateau and it's looking at another soft start again on Tuesday.

-The global forecast for the Asian markets is soft on concerns for inflation and economic growth.
-The European and U.S. markets were firmly lower and the Asian bourses are tipped to open in similar fashion.
+The global forecast for the Asian markets is broadly negative on fears of an economic slowdown and concerns over the outlook for interest rates.
+The European and U.S. markets were sharply lower and the Asian markets are expected to follow that lead.

-The Hang Seng finished modestly lower on Thursday following mixed performances from the properties, technology stocks and oil companies.
+The Hang Seng finished sharply lower on Monday with damage across the board, especially among the technology stocks, properties and oil companies.

-Among the actives, AAC Technologies retreated 1.58 percent, while Alibaba Group soared 2.30 percent, Alibaba Health Info eased 0.21 percent, ANTA Sports plummeted 4.39 percent, China Life Insurance dropped 0.98 percent, China Mengniu Dairy declined 1.89 percent, China Petroleum and Chemical (Sinopec) slumped 0.52 percent, China Resources Land surged 2.38 percent, CITIC and Hong Kong & China Gas both added 0.23 percent, CNOOC spiked 2.15 percent, Country Garden rallied 1.78 percent, CSPC Pharmaceutical stumbled 1.31 percent, Galaxy Entertainment skidded 1.23 percent, Hang Lung Properties climbed 0.80 percent, Industrial and Commercial Bank of China lost 0.44 percent, JD.com surrendered 2.05 percent, Lenovo sank 0.77 percent, Li Ning plunged 4.31 percent, Meituan tumbled 3.07 percent, Techtronic Industries fell 0.30 percent, Xiaomi Corporation tanked 3.18 percent, WuXi Biologics jumped 1.79 percent and Henderson Land and New World Development were unchanged.
+Among the actives, AAC Technologies dropped 3.04 percent, while Alibaba Group plummeted 7.98 percent, Alibaba Health Info tanked 7.69 percent, ANTA Sports retreated 4.15 percent, China Life Insurance fell 2.45 percent, China Mengniu Dairy slipped 1.87 percent, China Petroleum and Chemical (Sinopec) and CITIC both dipped 1.62 percent, China Resources Land sank 2.84 percent, CNOOC and Industrial and Commercial Bank of China both gave away 0.88 percent, Country Garden plunged 7.95 percent, CSPC Pharmaceutical shed 2.83 percent, Galaxy Entertainment surrendered 4.82 percent, Hang Lung Properties lost 2.68 percent, Henderson Land slid 1.99 percent, Hong Kong & China Gas eased 0.47 percent, JD.com declined 4.63 percent, Lenovo slumped 3.23 percent, Li Ning stumbled 3.06 percent, Meituan tumbled 6.46 percent, New World Development was down 1.34 percent, Techtronic Industries surrendered 6.33 percent, Xiaomi Corporation weakened 3.78 percent and WuXi Biologics tumbled 5.80 percent.

-The lead from Wall Street broadly negative as the major averages opened slightly lower on Thursday but the losses accelerated sharply in the final hour of trade, sending them deep into the red at the finish.
+The lead from Wall Street is brutal as the major averages opened sharply lower on Monday and only got worse as the day progressed, ending deep in the red.

-The inflation data could have an impact on the outlook for monetary policy ahead of the Federal Reserve's decision on interest rates next Wednesday.

-On the economic front, a report released by the Labor Department showed first-time claims for U.S. unemployment benefits rose by more than expected in the week ended June 4th.
+The Federal Reserve is scheduled to announce its latest monetary policy decision on Wednesday, with the central bank expected to continuing raising interest rates in an effort to combat inflation.

+While the Fed's rate hikes have been widely anticipated for months, traders seem increasingly concerned tighter monetary policy could trigger a period of stagflation or an outright recession.

-Crude oil prices drifted lower on Thursday as demand concerns resurfaced following authorities in Shanghai imposing new Covid-related restrictions.
-West Texas Intermediate Crude oil futures for July ended down by $0.60 or 0.5 percent at $121.51 a barrel.
+Crude oil futures rebounded from early losses and settled modestly higher on Monday as concerns about global supplies outweighed demand worries.
+West Texas Intermediate Crude oil futures for July ended higher by $0.26 or 0.2 percent at $120.93 a barrel.

+Closer to home, Hong Kong will provide Q1 figures for industrial production later today; in the previous three months, output was up 5.8 percent on year.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!